aiven/devportal/docs/tools/terraform/howto/upgrade-to-opensearch.rst

 Upgrade to OpenSearch® with Terraform
 =====================================

-If you manage your infrastructure with our :doc:`Terraform provider </docs/tools/terraform>` then please note that you will need to upgrade the provider to 2.4.0 or later in order to have support for OpenSearch®.
+If you manage your infrastructure with our :doc:`Aiven Provider for Terraform </docs/tools/terraform>` then please note that you will need to upgrade the provider to 2.4.0 or later in order to have support for OpenSearch®.

 To upgrade an existing Elasticsearch service to OpenSearch using Terraform: